If you’re looking for an HDB valuation, chances are you’re thinking of buying an HDB resale flat. How much can you expect to pay for one in 2024?

 Larger flats in general command a higher selling price.

-If you’re eyeing a rare type of resale flat, such as an HDB maisonette or jumbo flat, be prepared to fork out a higher COV.
+If you’re eyeing a rare resale flat, such as an HDB maisonette or jumbo flat, be prepared to fork out a higher COV.
 As these flat types are no longer in production, they’re highly in demand because of their rarity.

-- Once the value of the HDB flat is published on the HDB Resale Portal and you’re satisfied with it, you’ll need to submit your resale application within three months.
-Otherwise, you’ll have to submit another request for HDB valuation.
+Once the value of the HDB flat is published on the HDB Resale Portal and you’re satisfied with it, you’ll need to submit your resale application within three months.
+Otherwise, you’ll have to submit another request for valuation.

 What You Can Do to Get an Idea of the HDB Valuation and Reduce COV Amount